daryllxd/lifelong-learning/mountaineering/til-per-climb.md

+## Daraitan 2017-06-03

+- Forgot mess kit, forgot toothbrush.
+With the move to the new house, we will be able to organize everything.
+- For some reason, still not a good descender.
+Just more practice.
+- Got dehydrated.
+Just bring full pack things to do some training if you are being a guide in the climb.
+- LNT: Everyone has to bring their trash bag.
+- Recoverite sounds like a good idea.
+- Hammock hanging: Hang high. :)
+- Need to have a better power to weight ratio, aka lose freaking weight!

+## Bira-Bira

+- Cooked: Sausage stuff.

+## Batolusong

+-

+## Gulugod-Baboy

 ## TNF 22K Trail Run: May 1, 2016

 - Really proud of yourself for digging deep and finishing the race while maxing out.